dimitarg/dimitarg.github.io/_posts/2020-09-02-pure-testing-scala.md

 # Enter pure testing

-Fortunately, there now exists a testing library called [weaver-test](https://disneystreaming.github.io/weaver-test/) which allows us to test in a referentially transparent manner.
+There exists a testing library called [weaver-test](https://disneystreaming.github.io/weaver-test/) which allows us to test in a referentially transparent manner.

 That is, a test it a function which returns a value of type `Expectations` indicating whether the test succeeded or not: